GoogleCloudPlatform/podcast/site/content/post/episode-63-python-with-jon-parrott.md

 audioSize = 46379590
 categories = ["Python"]
 date = "2017-03-01T01:07:49Z"
-description = "Following our saga of episodes about programming languages today we have the honor to talk to Jon Wayne Parrott, a Developer Programs Engineer at Google Cloud Platform, about Python on the cloud." draft = false episodeNumber = 63 hosts = ["Francesc Campoy Flores", "Mark Mandel"]
+description = "Following our saga of episodes on programming languages today we have the honor to talk to Jon Wayne Parrott, a Developer Programs Engineer at Google Cloud Platform, about Python on the cloud." draft = false episodeNumber = 63 hosts = ["Francesc Campoy Flores", "Mark Mandel"]